Serj-Sxhx/Vaults/01 Projects/Age of Augmentation.md

 It seems what's uniquely different about this new wave of AI in education is that it's not about improving recommendation engines that deliver standardised content as an adaptive tutor.

-Instead humans are now directly interfacing with the combined collective intelligence of all of human-kind, AKA the internet
+Instead humans are now directly interfacing with the combined collective intelligence of all of human-kind, AKA the internet.

 It's a shift from outside-in to inside-out change in learning.